An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Experimental evaluation

-\hfil The comparison results with 6 state-of-the-art machine learning based methods \cite{liu_early_2014, suk_hierarchical_2014,aderghal_classification_2017,liu_landmark-based_2018,shi_multimodal_2018, lian_hierarchical_2018} are shown in {Table~\ref{table:2}}.
-It shows that the proposed 3D-ResAttNet outperforms other approaches, especially on the challenging task of pMCI vs. sMCI classification.
-Compared with the traditional region- and voxel-level pattern analysis methods, our proposed method takes the whole MRI image as input and automatically extracts high dimensional and nonlinear features, which leads to better classification performance for AD diagnosis.
+It is unfair to perform the direct comparison between different methods due to the use of different datasets and also the clinical definition of pMCI/sMCI.
+In this case, we have only indirectly compared our model with six state-of-the-art machine learning based methods \cite{liu_early_2014, suk_hierarchical_2014,aderghal_classification_2017,liu_landmark-based_2018,shi_multimodal_2018, lian_hierarchical_2018}.
+The results are shown in {Table~\ref{table:4}}.
+There are several important observations including: 1) for the challenging task of MCI conversion prediction, the proposed 3D-ResAttNet outperforms other existing approaches; 2) for AD vs, NC classification, our proposed method has competitive performance, comparing to those methods using MRI only; 3) In terms of data size, our proposed method has been evaluated on a large number of subjects and cross-validated on two independent datasets from ADNI-2 and ADNI-3 respectively, which demonstrates a fair and independent evaluation and a good generalizability of our model.
+In addition, compared with the traditional region- and voxel-level pattern analysis methods, our proposed method takes the whole MRI image as input and automatically extracts high dimensional and nonlinear features, which leads to better classification performance for AD diagnosis.